corda/corda-docs-portal/themes/doks/assets/snippets/corda-5.0/installing-corda-cli.md

 1. Ensure that you remove any existing installations of Corda CLI by deleting the `<user-home>/.corda/cli` folder.

-2. Start a Powershell session.
+2. Start a PowerShell session.

 3. Change directory to where you saved `corda-cli-installer-5.0.0.0.zip`.